paladique/AzureSample-HTTPBot/README.md

 The bot greets the user and prompts for their name and a message.
 These responses are sent via POST request to a HTTP triggered Logic App that can be built upon to respond to the request.

-### 💡 Ideas
+### 💡 Ideas for your Logic App

-- Send an HTTPS Response for a personalized message to user
+- Send a Response with a personalized message to user
 - Use a Twilio connector to format and send responses as a text message
 - Send an email
 - Update a table or collection in a database